PyRepair/maniple/manual-testing/ansible-18.md

 Problem:
 1. The test function and error message can only provide one fix location
 2. Hard to generalize the fix.
 Usually provide `'your collection description'` instead of `f'your {galaxy_type} description'`.
 Ideally, I need to provide a better instruction.
+3. It is hard to guess the author's intention of formatting the code.

 # Prompt 1